Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides explicit guidance: 'Call gt_resolve_library first to get the libraryId, then pass it here with your topic.'
-Also includes a usage limit: 'Do not call this tool more than 3 times per question.'
-Does not explicitly state when not to use it, but the sibling tools list implies alternatives.
+The description provides explicit workflow: 'Call gt_resolve_library first to get the libraryId, then pass it here with your topic.'
+It also gives a usage limit ('Do not call this tool more than 3 times per question').
+However, it does not explicitly mention when to use alternatives like gt_search, so slightly less than perfect.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.